 The Audit Committee oversees and reviews with the full Board of Directors any issues with respect to the Company's financial statements, the structure of the Company's legal and regulatory compliance, the performance and independence of the Company's independent registered public accounting firm and the performance of the Company's internal audit function.
-The Committee retains the Company's independent registered public accounting firm to undertake appropriate reviews and audits of the Company's financial statements, determines the compensation of the independent registered public accounting firms retained by the Company to provide various financial and information technology services.
-The Company's financial statements in accordance with GAAP.
-The Audit Committee maintains oversight of the independent registered public accounting firm by discussing the overall quality of the Company's financial reporting.
-The Audit Committee may delegate its duties and responsibilities to a sub-committee of the Company's financial reporting.
+The Committee retains the Company's independent registered public accounting firm to undertake appropriate reviews and audits of the Company's financial statements, determines the compensation of the independent registered public accounting firm, and pre-approves all of their services.
+The Committee also periodically reviews the work performed by other public accounting firms retained by the Company to provide various financial and information technology services.
+The Company's management is primarily responsible for the Company's financial reporting process and for the preparation of the Company's financial statements in accordance with GAAP.
+The Audit Committee maintains oversight of the independent registered public accounting firm by discussing the overall scope and specific plans for their audits, the results of their examinations, their evaluations of the Company's internal accounting controls and the overall quality of the Company's financial reporting.
+The Audit Committee may delegate its duties and responsibilities to a sub-committee of the Committee.